S3-working-group/s3-practical-guide/content/src/building-organizations/role.md

 A role keeper may maintain a governance [backlog](glossary:backlog), and a [logbook](glossary:logbook) to record and help them evolve their approach toward delivering [value](glossary:value).

-**Note**: In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.
+**Note:** In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.

 ![People can take responsibility for more than one role](img/illustrations/roles.png)